 - Solatorobo: On the Duel Ship, Red will occasionally find himself in a Self-Imposed Challenge where he declares that he'll win without taking a single hit, making it a duel to the first blood for his opponent, while Red still has to defeat them the normal way.

-- Kill Six Billion Demons: Invoked by the immortal God-Emperor Solomon David, who offers one wish — up to and including his own throne — to anyone who can draw one drop of his blood in a duel.
-Since he's Nigh Invulnerable Person of Mass Destruction, none of the chancellors vying to become his heir are willing to try.
+- Kill Six Billion Demons: Invoked by the immortal God-Emperor Solomon David, who offers one wish — up to and including his own throne — to anyone who can draw one drop of his blood in a public duel.
+Since he's Nigh-Invulnerable Person of Mass Destruction, none of the chancellors vying to become his heir are willing to try.
+At the end of the arc, the angel 82 White Chain manages to put a small bruise on his cheek.
+Even though she didnt technically draw blood, the audience is so amazed and impressed that she injured him at all that Solomon David declares her the winner anyways, lest he lose face with his empire.

 - In Transformers Aligned Universe, this is why Megatron leads the forces of the Decepticons.
 He and Soundwave — his information officer — duelled for the leadership of the Decepticons during the faction's inception in a fight that was explicitly first to wound.
 Megatron himself has admitted that had the duel been to the death, Soundwave would have won, and Transformers: Prime makes it blindingly obvious that anyone thinking of overthrowing Megatron has second thoughts because even if Megatron is out of the way, Soundwave isn't, his loyalty to Megatron is undying as a result of the first-to-wound duel, and due to his role as information officer he likely already knows what they're planning.